For those of you that are new to the Good Things in life or those of you that have forgotten since last summer - here’s what you need to know.

 “I got married, had three kids, got divorced and opened a restaurant”

 See, to her, at this stage - food was a constant.
 Cooking was what she loved and on one wedding visit to West Cork, attracted by the fresh ingredients, she decided to move.
 It made sense to her, the madness of restauranteering, it was what she knew.
 So she did it.

 Now, Durrus is a wonderful tale.
 It was a small village with four pubs, two shops and a hardware store when Carmel first arrived.
 We found our place in the old Butterfly Farm and soon Durrus had a restaurant too - Good Things Cafe.
 Over the years it became a beacon of good food, good people and many good times.
 In fact, one of Carmel’s best customers has renamed it ‘Good Times Cafe".
 Carmel enjoyed 13 years of prosperity in Durrus; cooking, teaching, welcoming those from near and far.
 But as times changed she decided she should too.

 Then we found a new home, a wonderfully bright and busy building on the corner of Bridge Street in Skibbereen.
-Here, Carmel has been able to expand her business into everything it always promised to be.
-She has created a place to learn, eat and discover the pleasure of great West Cork ingredients in a great West Cork town.
-In essence, she took a few good things and made them great.
+Here, Carmel ran a restaurant for two years during which time she turned the business into everything it always promised to be.
+She created a place to learn, eat and discover the pleasure of great West Cork ingredients in a great West Cork town.
+In essence, she took a few good things and she made them great.

-I am gushing here to you because I think it’s a story you should all know (despite it ending in a conversation that looked like the one below) and I can tell you all this because I’ve been with her for most of the way.
+I am gushing here to you because I think it’s a story you should all know (despite it ending in a conversation that looked like the one below) and I have the honour of being able to tell you this story because I’ve been with her most of the way.

 - Ellen Somers,